ontolex/morph/index.md

 In addition, an instance of [=Inflection Class=] may contain metadata information about this class.

 The link between lexical entries and the corresponding inflection classes is not defined in OntoLex-Morph, but modelled by reusing a
-<a data-cite="ontolex">morphological pattern</a>.
+<a href="https://ontolex.github.io/ontolex/specification.html#MorphologicalPattern">morphological pattern</a>.
 Inflection rules are connected to their corresponding inflection classes via the [=inflection class property=].

 <div class="entity" about="morph:inflectionClass" typeof="owl:ObjectProperty">